mlaursen/react-md/packages/icon/README.md

 <td><code>ReactNode</code></td>
 <td><code>null</code></td>
 <td>
 The children to render before or after the provided icon.
+This is defaulted to <code>null</code> so that providing a <code>null</code> icon will correctly render without React crashing.
 <br /><br />
 </td>
 </tr>